 Length: 44 pages

-This bill was introduced on September 28, 2015, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 28, 2015, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying